Sunoo/homebridge-dafang-mqtt-republish/README.md

 [![npm](https://img.shields.io/npm/v/homebridge-dafang-mqtt-republish) ![npm](https://img.shields.io/npm/dt/homebridge-dafang-mqtt-republish)](https://www.npmjs.com/package/homebridge-dafang-mqtt-republish) [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

-This plugin republishes MQTT motion messages from [Dafang Hacks](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks) into a format [homebridge-camera-ffmpeg](https://github.com/homebridge-plugins/homebridge-camera-ffmpeg) understands.
+This plugin handles MQTT messages from [Dafang Hacks](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks) to allow control of many features from within HomeKit.

+The "republish" in the name is because this started as a way to to republish motion MQTT messages for [homebridge-camera-ffmpeg](https://github.com/homebridge-plugins/homebridge-camera-ffmpeg), but that plugin now can handle MQTT messages from Dafang Hacks directly when properly configured, so that functionality has been removed from this.

 ## Installation